smartdevicelink/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 ### Old applications behavior

-In case if a particular application doesn't support this feature at all it wouldn't send `OnAppCapabilityUpdated` notification to SDL.
+In the case where a particular application doesn't support this feature at all, it wouldn't send `OnAppCapabilityUpdated` notification to SDL Core.
-Hence HMI would treat this application as the one which doesn't support dynamic resolution switching and would allow only full-screen mode for it.
+Hence the HMI would treat this application as one which doesn't support dynamic resolution switching and would allow only full-screen mode for it.

 Nevertheless [alternatives solution](0296-Update-video-streaming-capabilities-during-ignition-cycle.md#alternatives-considered) may be implemented on HMI to handle such applications.